choyoon88/bikedisco/README.md

 **Google Maps**

+- Google Maps is currently using developer version since I do not have the paid account for using Google Maps API.
+Still the functions are working it is not a major blocker of using the site.
 - Google Maps that consists the markers for the shared bike stations.
 - Google maps is the main asset for the home page.
 - When the user clicks the station marker, the marker should show the info window that contains the name of the station and the available bike numbers.